simlocmatch/simlocmatch-benchmark/README.md

 Please note that upload might take some time due to the size of the results file (~5mins).

+### CVPR 2021 Winning Methods
+For the CVPR 2021 version of the challenge, we will use a combination of results w.r.t the following metrics:

+- number of inliers
+- matching success rate score
+- number of matches found in negative pairs

+A method has to score high in all 3 areas in order to achieve a high rank overall.
+Details about the exact computation of the final ranking will be revealed closer to the challenge deadline.

 ### Problems/Bugs/Evaluation Mishaps

 Please note that [simlocmatch.com](https://simlocmatch.com) is in beta.
 For any issues, contact [info@simlocmatch.com](mailto:info@simlocmatch.com)